-Marijuana is probably one of the most controversial of all psychoactive drugs.
-There are more myths and misconceptions about the drug, its nature, its addiction potential, and the physical and psychological problems associated with its use than any other drug we deal with.
+Marijuana is one of the most controversial of all psychoactive drugs.
+There are more myths and misconceptions about the drug, its nature, its addiction potential, and the physical and psychological problems associated with its use than almost any other drug.

 Marijuana is a depressant drug, though it does have psychedelic effects at high doses.
-It is for this reason that it is classified in two categories, though most health professional would classify it as a psychedelic before a depressant.
-Marijuana addiction treatment is a real thing and it saves lives.
+For this reason, it is classified into two categories, though most health professionals would classify it as a psychedelic before a depressant.

 Cannabinoid Hyperemesis Syndrome

-In the beginning stages, this can also be falsely diagnosed as a Cyclic Vomiting Syndrome.
-At this point, it’s important to know if there’s cannabis consumption involved to rule out Cannabinoid Hyperemesis Syndrome.
+In the beginning stages, this can be falsely diagnosed as a Cyclic Vomiting Syndrome.
+At this point, it’s important to know if there’s cannabis consumption involved, to rule out or confirm Cannabinoid Hyperemesis Syndrome.

-The “solution” is temporary and the only way to get better is to stop smoking cannabis.
+The only way to get better is to stop smoking cannabis.
 Most noteworthy is the fact that this doesn’t happen to occasional pot smokers.

 Continued use of marijuana can result in considerable tolerance within a very short period of time.
-Despite earlier beliefs to the contrary, both psychological dependence and physical dependence to cannabis can develop.
+Despite earlier beliefs to the contrary, both psychological dependence and physical dependence on cannabis can develop.

 But here are the facts:

-- Marijuana causes paranoia, delusions, and inhibits good judgement;
+- Marijuana causes paranoia and delusions, and inhibits good judgement

-The bottom line is simply that marijuana addiction is harmful and offers very little in the way of positives for the individual who chooses to use it.
-With our drug rehab program in Toronto you will be able to free yourself from cannabis addiction.
+The bottom line is that marijuana addiction is harmful With our program you will be able to free yourself from cannabis addiction.

 in touch with a treatment specialist who can help